Toyota Camry AI Condition Guide

 A comprehensive checklist for evaluating used car condition from listing photos.
 Know what to look for before you waste a trip.

-Paint Defect Guide: What Every Flaw Tells You About a Car's HistoryClear coat failure, orange peel, overspray, color mismatch - what each paint defect costs to fix and what it reveals about how a car was treated and repaired.
+Paint Defects on Used Cars: What Every Flaw MeansClear coat failure, orange peel, overspray, color mismatch - what each paint defect costs to fix and what it reveals about how a car was treated and repaired.

-What Interior Wear Really Tells You About a Car's HistorySeat bolsters, steering wheel shine, pedal wear, and headliner sag reveal mileage and care history that odometers cannot.
-Learn to read a car's interior honestly.
+Interior Wear Signs: What They Reveal About a CarSeat bolsters, steering wheel shine, pedal wear, and headliner sag reveal mileage and care that odometers can't.
+Read a car's interior.